pj-simpson/CLIdat/README.md

 whilst the output of the different commands is passed to a TUI from the [Pyfx](https://github.com/cielong/pyfx) package.

+I work in support at Codat, and have built this tool as a personal project to use as part of my day-job.
+This isnt an officially supported product.

 ## Installation

+CLIdat is distributed via the Python Package Index (PyPI).

 ```console
 pip install clidat
 ```
+This software will only work on MacOS or Linux

 ## Quick Start

 ```console